 GSTC Certified – the Global Sustainable Tourism Council provides global standards for sustainable travel and tourism, as well as international accreditation for sustainable tourism Certification Bodies.
 Booking sites that offer GSTC certified sustainable are bookdifferent, EcoHotels, and Transat.

 Some consider Denmark the safest country to visit.
 Still, use your common sense while traveling.
-There could still be instances of theft or pickpocketing, which usually happens in public transportareas.
+There could still be instances of theft or pickpocketing, which usually happens in public transport areas.
 All are expected to obey traffic signs, of course, and this includes pedestrians so be careful to watch bicycle paths as there are many bicyclists in Denmark.
 Beyond that, there is nothing I can recall from Denmark making it a “safety concern”.
-As always, my standard tips for female and solo travelers are:
+As always, my standard tips for solo and female solo travelers are:

 - always carry photo ID with you; if you don’t want your passport on you at all times, at least carry a copy of it.

 - always be aware of your surroundings, especially if you feel the need to imbibe or feel the need to “let loose” – you’re on vacation so have fun!